Time-of-flight camera: Simplicity

 In contrast to stereo vision or triangulation systems, the whole system is very compact: the illumination is placed just next to the lens, whereas the other systems need a certain minimum base line.
 In contrast to laser scanning systems, no mechanical moving parts are needed.

 Efficient distance algorithm

 It is a direct process to extract the distance information out of the output signals of the TOF sensor.
 As a result, this task uses only a small amount of processing power, again in contrast to stereo vision, where complex correlation algorithms are implemented.

 After the distance data has been extracted, object detection, for example, is also a straightforward process to carry out because the algorithms are not disturbed by patterns on the object.
+The accuracy is usually estimated at 1% of the measured distance.

 Speed

 Time-of-flight cameras are able to measure the distances within a complete scene with a single shot.
 As the cameras reach up to 160 frames per second, they are ideally suited to be used in real-time applications.